gamazonlab/Polygenic_Background_Rare_Variant_Axis/README.md

 ## Description

 We provide a set of scripts for simulating, estimating, and visualizing the relationship between common, small effect variant Polygenic Burden (PB) and Large-Effect Variant (LEV).
-We present a summary statistics based methodology that utilizes the relationship between PB and LEV among cases for some methodologically-and clinically-relevant applications.
+We present a mathematical and summary statistics based framework that utilizes the relationship between PB and LEV among cases for some methodologically-and clinically-relevant applications.
 Details can be found in our manuscript ‘Contextualizing genetic risk score for disease screening and rare variant discovery’.

 ## Software dependency